The Bushcraft Show Timetables & Map?

 Deadwood can be collected from the woodland floor, however, what may appear to be a pile of dead branches ‘waiting’ to be burnt is likely to be a habitat pile so please do not take from such piles and be considerate when collecting deadwood as this a managed woodland.

 Whereas there is plenty of windfall/cut branches, visitors are also urged not to forage what is clearly old/decaying forest floor wood which provides home & shelter to a myriad of insects and animals thus providing a vital cog in the eco system.

-There is mobile reception at both Rookery Paddock (show arena) and on the main campsite.
+There is excellent mobile reception across the site with such providers as Vodaphone and EE.
 This however is dependent on your service provider as providers such a Three, giffgaff struggle.
 We have always experienced good signal whilst visiting the site but you may experience limited reception in some areas.

 Yes.
-Richard Harpham and his crew @ Canoe Trail will have canoes, Kayaks, SUP’s & zorbs available for hire throughout the duration of TBS2021.
+Richard Harpham and his crew @ Canoe Trail will have canoes, Kayaks, SUP’s & zorbs available for hire throughout the duration of the show.
 Please see website for details & bookings.